-The engines and replica administrative console use a pull replication model to periodically obtain configuration updates.
+Configuration information is replicated to all of the clustered engine nodes and the replica administrative node from the administrative console.
 State information replication is not part of a default cluster configuration, but some state information can be replicated using PingAccess subclusters.